Do I Need DE in My Pool Filter? Diagnosis & Solutions

 Quick Answer

 You need DE (diatomaceous earth) in your pool filter only if you have a DE filter system.
-First diagnose your filter type, then follow proper DE application procedures for crystal-clear water.
+First diagnose your filter type, then follow proper DE application procedures.
+If you have a Pentair FNS Plus, note that it's a vertical-grid DE filter (not a cartridge), so yes - it needs DE.

 First, Let's Diagnose Your Filter Type